National Sports Stadium (Mongolia)

 National Sports Stadium (In Үндэсний спортын цэнгэлдэх хүрээлэн Ündesnii sportyn tsengeldekh khüreelen) is a multi-purpose stadium in Khan Uul District, Ulaanbaatar, Mongolia.
-It is used mostly for football matches and has a capacity 12,500.
+It is used mostly for football matches and has a capacity of 12,500.
 The Naadam festival, which celebrates Mongolian independence, is held there every July.
 The land owned by the stadium company is about 27 hectares, of which the stadium takes about 8 hectares of land.
 The National Sport Stadium in Mongolia hosted the 2016 World University Archery Championship.

 History

 The stadium was established in 1958 by Russian construction in Ulaanbaatar, Mongolia, using a combination of reinforced concrete and brick mixed design.
 The Mongolians finished the central roof in 1971.

 Since then, it has not been majorly renovated, although it gets a little painting and touch up once a year.
 Even though the stadium was built for multi-use such as football and festivals, the only mandatory event is the Naadam festival held on July 11 of each year which commemorates Mongolian State Flag Day and the People's Revolution of 1921.
 In 1996, a military parade in the National Sports Stadium commemorated the 790th anniversary of the Mongol Empire and the 75th anniversary of the People's Revolution.
 Other events are usually held under a contract except those organized by the government.
 In 2014, old wooden chairs were removed and replaced with plastic chairs.

 In 2024, renovations are made by installation of new drainage lines and sanitary facilities.
 Improvements to the lighting were also planned.